ioBroker/ioBroker.vis-keyboard/README.md

 github - http://github.com/Mottie/Keyboard

 ##Usage
-You can place this widget on view and all widgets with input fields will have virtual keyboard.
-You must place widget on every view.
+You can place this widget on view and all widgets with input fields will have a virtual keyboard.
+You must place the widget on every view.

-Additionally you can add to widget class ```keyboard-num``` to force using numeric keyboard or ```keyboard-all``` to force using full-text keyboard.
+Additionally, you can add to widget class `keyboard-num` to force using numeric keyboard or `keyboard-all` to force using full-text keyboard.

 ## Changelog
 ![Number of Installations](http://iobroker.live/badges/vis-keyboard-installed.svg) ![Number of Installations](http://iobroker.live/badges/vis-keyboard-stable.svg)